Meluiscruz/HelloWhatsAppWithUiPath/README.md

 # Hello WhatsApp with UiPath :robot:

-A project which writes on Whatsapp Web and takes a photo.
+A project which types messages on Whatsapp Web and takes a photo.

 _*Note:*_ You should change the selectors and pre-login your account.